DHC: Complaints Policy

 the request being submitted

-can do and what they cannot do to meet the expectations of the complainant.
-When they respond
+what they can do and what they cannot do to meet the expectations of the complainant.

 8.3.1 Whether or not they have upheld the complaint.
 They may either fully or